 NACA believes in economic justice through home ownership.
 NACA’s current mortgage rates are highly competitive:

 - 3.875% – 15-YR FIXED APR

 NACA is a non-profit, community advocacy and homeownership organization with access to 13 billion in mortgage funds for primarily low- and moderate-income people and people purchasing in low- moderate-income communities.
 But NACA is open to everyone.
 There is no eligibility limitation based on one’s income, credit score or other criteria as long as certain requirements are met.

 According to their website “NACA ‘s track record of helping people who have credit problems become homeowners or modify their predatory loan debunks the myth that high rates and fees are necessary to compensate for their credit risk.”

 NACA must qualify you

-There are 4 eligibility criteria that must be met.
+There are several requirements that must be met.

-- Homebuyer must not own another property when they close on the NACA mortgage.
+- Member must not own another property when they close on the NACA mortgage.

-- Homebuyers need to participate in whatever way they feel comfortable and to adhere to NACA’s policies and procedures.
+- Members need to participate in whatever way they feel comfortable and to adhere to NACA’s policies and procedures.